ChainSafe/engineering-handbook/docs/3_development/1_development-flow/1_setup_repository.md

 ## Code Owners

 Depending on the project, it might make sense to add a code owners file.
-Please reference the [Github guide](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) for more information.
+Please reference the [GitHub guide](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) for more information.

 ## License Checker